swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 - Built-in data prefetch support during SSR
 @ulend

-Note: Coming over to the technical side, the latest release was Vue 2.6, codename "Macross".
-There's an interesting naming convention of the releases; every big release is named after an anime with the next letter of the alphabet.
-So we've had a ghost in the shell and dragonball as well!
-You're welcome to place a bet on what the next one might be.
+Note: Let's see what it brings.
 One of the most important things that was released in Vue 2.6 is the new slot syntax.
 We had an RFC for it, and we'll talk more about the details in a bit.
 It also comes with an improved asynchronous error handling, so if you use async functions in your lifecycle hooks, the errors during those async processes will actually be captured by Vue's error handlers now.
 You'll be able to easily handle these errors and send it to your error monitoring services.
 This release also improves compiler error messages so now if you make a syntax error in your template and the complier complains, you actually get a code-frame pointing to exactly where you made the mistake.
 A point worth highlighting is that this feature was contributed by a community member.
 Finally, we have built-in data prefetch support during server-side rendering.
 This is pretty important for all the server-side rendering solutions because up until now, if you try to fetch data on the server, it's tied to your routing system.
 When you visit a route, you have to place your data fetching logic right in the top-level route component or in the route-specific component else it will be skipped.
 This places an unnecessary restriction on where your data fetching logic can be placed at.
 In 2.6, Vue gives you the ability to place your logic anywhere down your component tree.
 And this greatly simplifies the implementations for higher-order solutions for server-side rendering.
+Like Nuxt will be able to leverage this to greatly simplify its async data implementation and remove some restrictions.
 Overall, it will result in a better development experience for server-side rendering apps.

+---?image=typescript.jpg&size=auto 80%

+Note: Let's talk about TypeScript!

 ---